House Foundation Water Damage – Signs, Causes & Prevention Guide

 • Surface Water

-However, when your home surrounding isn’t graded, such water is likely to form pools within your yard.
-It may also collect around the building which results in its absorption by the foundation.
+However, when your home surroundings aren’t graded, such water will likely form pools within your yard.
+It may also collect around the building, which results in its absorption by the foundation.

 This translates to a whole lot of problems.
 Plus, the drainage capacity of your soil may be overwhelmed.